kamreo/cryptography/README.md

 # cryptography
-Repo for some cryptography projectscreated in python
+Repo for some cryptography projects created in python

 ## Prerequisites